Michigan Solar Panels

 Go Solar with LightReach — No Upfront Cost

-For Michigan homeowners, Palmetto’s LightReach program offers a Power Purchase Agreement (PPA) — available to customers of both DTE Energy and Consumers Energy, Michigan’s two largest utilities.
-With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar energy your system produces, rather than a fixed monthly amount.
-That means your bill may be a bit higher in sunny summer months and lower in winter — but you’re always paying less than standard utility rates.
+For Michigan homeowners, Palmetto’s LightReach program is available as a Power Purchase Agreement (PPA) through both DTE Energy and Consumers Energy — Michigan’s two largest utilities.
+With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar electricity your system produces, rather than a fixed monthly amount.
+That means your bill may be higher in sunny summer months and lower in winter — but you’re always paying less than standard utility rates.

 Go solar without the investment